Kiran7007/Interview-Preparation/README.md

   - **Item Animator**: `ListViews` are lacking in support of good animations, but the `RecyclerView` brings a whole new dimension to it.

+*  **How do we save and restore an activity's state during screen screen rotation?** <br/>
+    We can use onSavedInstanceState(bundle:Bundle) to save the activity's state inside a bundle.
+Then we can use onRestoreInstanceState(bundle) to restore the state of activity.

+*  **How to handle crashing of AsyncTask during screen rotation?** <br/>
+    One way is by cancelling the AsyncTask by using cancel() method on its instance.
+It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.
+    The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the gist below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42
+    We can also avoid this crash by using 2 Alternatives -  1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively, 2) Using LiveData - lifecycle aware component.

+- **How does the activity respond when orientation is changed?**  </br>
+  According to the [documentation](https://developer.android.com/guide/topics/resources/runtime-changes), Some device configurations can change during runtime (such as screen orientation, keyboard availability, and when the user enables multi-window mode).
+When such a change occurs, Android restarts the running `Activity` ( `onDestroy()` is called, followed by `onCreate()`).
+The restart behavior is designed to help your application adapt to new configurations by automatically reloading your application with alternative resources that match the new device configuration.

+- **How to prevent the data from reloading when orientation is changed?**  </br>
+  The most basic approach would be to use a combination of `ViewModels` and `onSaveInstanceState()`.
+A `ViewModel` is LifeCycle-Aware.
+In other words, a `ViewModel` will not be destroyed if its owner is destroyed for a configuration change (e.g. rotation).
+The new instance of the owner will just re-connected to the existing `ViewModel`.
+So if you rotate an `Activity` three times, you have just created three different `Activity` instances, but you only have one `ViewModel`.
+So the common practice is to store data in the `ViewModel` class (since it persists data during configuration changes) and use `OnSaveInstanceState()` to store small amounts of UI data.

 - **What is the relationship between the life cycle of an `AsyncTask` and an `Activity`?
 What problems can this result in?
 How can these problems be avoided?**
   An AsyncTask is not tied to the life cycle of the Activity that contains it.
 So, for example, if you start an AsyncTask inside an Activity and the user rotates the device, the Activity will be destroyed (and a new Activity instance will be created) but the AsyncTask will not die but instead goes on living until it completes.
   Then, when the AsyncTask does complete, rather than updating the UI of the new Activity, it updates the former instance of the Activity (i.e., the one in which it was created but that is not displayed anymore!).
 This can lead to an Exception (of the type java.lang.IllegalArgumentException: View not attached to window manager if you use, for instance, findViewById to retrieve a view inside the Activity).
   There’s also the potential for this to result in a memory leak since the AsyncTask maintains a reference to the Activity, which prevents the Activity from being garbage collected as long as the AsyncTask remains alive.
   For these reasons, using AsyncTasks for long-running background tasks is generally a bad idea .
 Rather, for long-running background tasks, a different mechanism (such as a service) should be employed.

 * **Headless fragment vs Service** [Link](https://stackoverflow.com/questions/22799759/what-is-the-difference-between-a-headless-fragment-and-a-service-in-android)